joeypiccola/k8s_home/readme.md

 `helm list --all-namespaces --all` to list installed charts.

+`k delete hr -n pihole pihole` to delete a HelmRelease named pihole in the pihole namespace.

 ### kustomizations with flux

 `k get kustomizations.kustomize.toolkit.fluxcd.io -n flux-system` to list kustomization in `flux-system` namespace